 But I guess I just have to take that chance.

 It happened like this: I felt a whoosh of energy rush into my body, and I gasped.
 It brought with it a startling expansive feeling, a breathless, transcendent, floaty sensation that seized my chest and caused my heart to swell.
 My body warmed and hummed in response, taking in this energy like lungfuls of pure, fresh oxygen.
-My chest expanded as I drew more and more of this luminous force into my body, until it could hold no more and my chest cracked wide open and light exploded out of the center of me, radiating, streaming outward in all directions.
+My chest expanded as I drew more and more of this luminous force into my body, until it could hold no more and my chest seemed to crack wide open, to explode light out of the center of me, radiating, streaming outward in all directions.
 I gripped the bedding, and held on.

 Then, something weird happened to the crown of my head.
 It too seemed to crack open, right in that place where in newborns there is a soft spot that eventually closes up into solid skull.
-But in that moment, it seemed not only porous, but wide open.
-And a downloading of information began, rushing and roaring into my brain, my mind.
-It was as if questions were answered before I could ask them, that I was offered knowledge of everything I’ve wondered about, hungered to know.
+But in that moment, it seemed not only porous, but wide open, to accept an overwhelming download of information.
 At least, this is how it seemed.
 But it was too much for me.
 Our brains are not capable of absorbing so much so quickly.
-The sensation may have lasted only a few seconds, but it felt like hours.
+I felt like I’d learned so much, but retained little of it.

 Behind and within it all was a female presence.
 An indescribably warm, tender, mother-like presence that cherished me beyond reason.
 I have no choice but to express the overall sensation of the experience with the most overused and inadequate word in our human language: Love.